 8. Milford Track day hike

 The Milford Track is considered to be the crown jewel of New Zealand’s Great Walks.
-It sits high on the bucket list of any keen hiker, right next to Peru’s Inca Trail, the Europe’s Tour du Mont Blanc, the ‘W’ Trek in Patagonia and Spain’s Camino Trail.
+It sits high on the bucket list of any keen hiker, right next to Peru’s Inca Trail, Europe’s Tour du Mont Blanc, the ‘W’ Trek in Patagonia, and Spain’s Camino Trail.

-This 53.5 kilometre (33.1 mile) A to B trail begins at Glade Wharf at the head of Lake Te Anau, traversing epic mountain passes, immersing you in New Zealand’s most beautiful rainforest and rugged alpine hiking until you reach Sandfly Point, in the heart of the world famous Milford Sound… which is also the starting point of the best Milford Track single day hike.
+This 53.5 kilometer (33.1 mile) A to B trail begins at Glade Wharf at the head of Lake Te Anau, traversing epic mountain passes, immersing you in New Zealand’s most beautiful rainforest and rugged alpine hiking, until you reach Sandfly Point, in the heart of the world-famous Milford Sound… which is also the starting point of the best Milford Track single day hike.

-If you’re looking for a single day hike on the Milford Track, you will make your way to Milford Sound and catch a charter boat over to Sandfly Point.
+For a single-day hike on the Milford Track, make your way to Milford Sound and catch a charter boat over to Sandfly Point.
 The best hike to do is a beautiful hike to the Giant Gate Waterfalls, which is located approximately one hour each way from Sandfly Point.

 9. Hooker Valley Track

-Hooker Valley Track is probably THE most famous day hike of the South Island.
-Closed for almost a year due to flooding, the track is now fully operational and you can now access again the awe-inspiring landscape of the Hooker Valley, at the feet of Aoraki/Mount Cook, the highest summit of New Zealand.
-This 10-kilometre easy return walk will bring you pass alpine streams, emerald lakes and ancient glaciers.
+The Hooker Valley Track is probably THE most famous day hike of the South Island.
+You can access the awe-inspiring landscape of the Hooker Valley, at the feet of Aoraki/Mount Cook, the highest summit of New Zealand.
+This 10-kilometer easy return walk will guide you past alpine streams, emerald lakes, and ancient glaciers.

-A series of swing bridges will bring you deeper in the valley, with views of Mueller Lake, old moraine ridges and the Mueller Glacier.
-You'll finish with stunning views of the Hooker Lake with its float of icebergs, with the majestic Mount Cook in background.
+A series of swing bridges will lead you deeper into the valley, with views of Mueller Lake, old moraine ridges, and the Mueller Glacier.
+You'll finish with stunning views of Hooker Lake complete with floating icebergs, and majestic Mount Cook in the background.

 10. Mueller Ridge day hike

-This is a favourite for every New Zealander, and still one of the most underrated hidden gems in New Zealand’s hiking trail network.
-To access the Mueller Ridge you’ll take a trail called Sealy Tarns Track, which begins at the White Horse Campsite – located at the end of the Hooker Valley Road (near Mount Cook Township).
-The trail steeply zig-zag’s its way through alpine scrublands, until you reach Sealy Tarns after approximately 2 hours of hiking.
-The photo opportunities here at Sealy Tarns are unbelievable – with panoramic views of the Hooker Valley, mountain tarns (small mountain lakes) and Aoraki/Mount Cook.
+This is a favorite for every New Zealander, and still one of the most underrated hidden gems in New Zealand’s hiking trail network.
+To access the Mueller Ridge take a trail called Sealy Tarns Track, which begins at the White Horse Campsite – located at the end of the Hooker Valley Road (near Mount Cook Township).
+The trail steeply zig-zags its way through alpine scrublands, until you reach Sealy Tarns after approximately 2 hours of hiking.
+The photo opportunities at Sealy Tarns are unbelievable, with panoramic views of the Hooker Valley, mountain tarns (small mountain lakes), and Aoraki/Mount Cook.

-From Sealy Tarns you can follow the orange markers (located every 200 metres) up an unmaintained trail, which leads you to the Mueller Ridge, where you can enjoy front row seats to the incredible Mueller glacier.
-Carry on up along the ridge for another 20 minutes or so and you’ll find the Mueller Hut – an amazing 28 bed alpine cabin that can be booked for as little as US$10 per night.
-But most hikers choose to use the hut as a lunch spot, and turn around to return to the car, making for one of the most satisfying day hikes in New Zealand.
+From Sealy Tarns you can follow the orange markers (located every 200 meters) up an unmaintained trail, which leads you to the Mueller Ridge, where you can enjoy front-row seats to the incredible Mueller Glacier.
+Carry on up along the ridge for another 20 minutes or so and you’ll find the Mueller Hut – an amazing 28-bed alpine cabin that can be booked to stay overnight.
+Most hikers choose to use the hut as a lunch spot, and turn around to return to the car, making for one of the most satisfying day hikes in New Zealand.

 11. Ben Lomond, Queenstown

-Queenstown – it’s the home of jet boating on the Shotover River, flying hundreds of metres through a canyon on a swing, bungy jumping off a bridge, white water rafting and skydiving over the great Lake Wakatipu.
+Queenstown – it’s the home of jet boating on the Shotover River, flying hundreds of meters through a canyon on a swing, bungy jumping off a bridge, white water rafting, and skydiving over the great Lake Wakatipu.
 That’s right, Queenstown is famously regarded as the ‘adventure capital of the world’.

-But if you’re looking for an incredible day hike, there are 2 that us locals regard as the best of the best.
-One is the Ben Lomond day hike, and the other (read on) is the Mt Chrichton Loop track – and they’re both very different to each other.
+When in Queenstown and you’re looking for an incredible day hike, there are two that we locals regard as the best of the best.
+One is the Ben Lomond day hike, and the other (read on) is the Mount Crichton Loop Track.
+They are both quite different to each other - so why not do both?!

-The Ben Lomond hike is one of the South Island’s most rewarding hikes.
-The entire hike takes 6 to 8 hours to complete, unless you shorten the hike by taking the Skyline gondola to the tree line.
-Your journey begins near the centre of town, at the One Mile car park.
-The trail begins by leading you through Douglas fir, and into lush native beech forest until you break the tree line (slightly above the Skyline gondola building) at 800 metres (2,620 feet) of elevation.
-From here you’ll hike through alpine tussock until you reach the saddle at 1,326 metres (4,350 feet).
+The Ben Lomond Hike is one of the South Island’s most rewarding hikes.
+The entire hike takes 6 to 8 hours to complete unless you shorten the hike by taking the Skyline gondola to the tree line.
+Your journey begins near the center of town, at the One Mile car park.
+The trail begins by leading you through a Douglas Fir forest, and into lush native beech forest until you break the tree line (slightly above the Skyline gondola building) at 800 meters (2,620 feet) of elevation.
+From here you’ll hike through alpine tussock until you reach the saddle at 1,326 meters (4,350 feet).
 From here you’ll carry on up to the summit on a slightly steeper and more technical section of trail.
-The summit of Ben Lomond is 1,748 metres (5,734 feet) high, and gives you unobstructed panoramic views of Queenstown, Lake Wakatipu and the surrounding snow-capped mountain peaks.
+The summit of Ben Lomond is 1,748 metres (5,734 feet) high, and gives you unobstructed panoramic views of Queenstown, Lake Wakatipu, and the surrounding snow-capped mountain peaks.

 The Mount Crichton Loop showcases some of the richest goldfields in New Zealand.
 You can still see old miners’ huts, water races, mining artefacts and dredged valleys.
-But unlike many old mining sites around the world that have done irreversible damage to the landscape, the Mount Crichton Loop region has rejuvenated and the forest has flourished – so now it’s one of the most beautiful hikes in Queenstown.
+Unlike many old mining sites around the world where irreversible damage to the landscape has occured, the Mount Crichton Loop region has rejuvenated and the forest has flourished – so now it’s one of the most beautiful hikes in Queenstown.

-The trailhead begins 12 kilometres (7.5 miles) from Queenstown, along the Queenstown - Glenorchy road.
-As you drive toward Glenorchy you’ll see a car park on the left side of the road, which is where you’ll begin hiking.
+The trailhead begins 12 kilometers (7.5 miles) from Queenstown, along the Queenstown - Glenorchy road.
+As you drive toward Glenorchy you’ll see a car park on the left side of the road, which is where the hike begins.
 Follow the trail beside the public toilet and cross the main road where the markers suggest.
-Here you’ll have 2 options – hike the trail clockwise or anticlockwise.
-We recommend an anticlockwise hike, since you get the steep climbing out of the way right at the very start.
+Here, there are two options – hike the trail clockwise or anticlockwise.
+We recommend an anticlockwise hike, as the steep climbing is right at the very start and it's best to get it out of the way!
 You’ll hike above Lake Dispute, then you’ll have a long and gentle walk all the way back to the car.
-But don’t let this first ascent put you off, the trail definitely gets better and it’s easier on dodgy hiking knees to do it this way.
+Don’t let this first ascent put you off, the trail definitely gets better and it’s easier on dodgy hiking knees to do it this way.

-The trail is approximately 8 kilometres (5 miles) long and generally takes between 2 and 4 hours to complete.
-Along the way you’ll get a real sense of isolation as you explore the Jurassic beech forests, granite creeks and caves, which makes it a personal favourite running and hiking trail for us here at Active HQ.
+The trail is approximately 8 kilometers (5 miles) long and generally takes between 2 and 4 hours to complete.
+Along the way you’ll get a real sense of isolation as you explore the Jurassic beech forests, granite creeks, and caves, which makes it a personal favorite running and hiking trail for us here at Active HQ.

 You can hike the Mount Crichton Loop track all year round, although during the winter months we would recommend contacting the local Queenstown DoC office to check for snowfall obstruction.

-As an island country, 300km at its widest point, with several mountain ranges, the weather in New Zealand can be very changeable at times.
-You should always check the forecast when you're going out for a day hike, and even though you may be only going out for a few hours, take enough spare clothing with you to cover all eventualities.
-Most DOC-maintained day hikes are well-marked with trails in good condition, many of which will be suitable for doing in a pair of hiking sneakers, but also, and particularly in some of the more remote areas, there are plenty of trails which will be take a little more effort, requiring more sturdy footwear.
-Some suggestions for what you should be taking can be seen on our recommended gearlist for a day hike.
+As an island country, 300km at its widest point, and with several mountain ranges, the weather in New Zealand can be very changeable at times.
+You should always check the forecast when you're going out for a day hike, and even though you may only be going out for a few hours, take enough spare clothing with you to cover all eventualities.
+Most DOC-maintained day hikes are well-marked with trails in good condition, many of which will be suitable for doing in a pair of hiking sneakers, but also, and particularly in some of the more remote areas, there are plenty of trails which will take a little more effort, requiring sturdier footwear.
+Some suggestions for what you should take can be seen on our recommended gearlist for a day hike.